jdjakub/phd-thesis/ch-bl.md

 \begin{figure}
 \centering
 \includegraphics[width=9cm]{editor.png}
-\caption[In-system tree editor vs. HTML state viewer]{Left: tree editor in graphics window.
+\caption[In-system tree editor vs. HTML state viewer.]{Left: tree editor in graphics window.
 Right: temporary state viewer in the \acs{DOM}.
 The \texttt{+}/\texttt{-} controls for expanding and collapsing nodes are not present in the editor, but these operations can still be performed by double-clicking.}
 \label{fig:editor}
 \end{figure}